muzimuzhi/thmtools/README.md

 License: LPPL 1.3c

-Currently the package is maintained by Yukai Chou, muzimuzhi@gmail.com
+Currently the package is maintained by Yukai Chou, muzimuzhi at gmail<span></span>.com

-Previous Maintainer was Ulrich M. Schwarz, ulmi@absatzen.de
+Previous Maintainer was Ulrich M. Schwarz, ulmi at absatzen<span></span>.de